ceph/ceph/doc/radosgw/multisite.rst

 preferably given a distinct cluster name.
 At least two Ceph object gateway instances, one for each Ceph storage cluster.

-This guide assumes at least two Ceph storage clusters in geographically separate locations; however, the configuration can work on the same site.
-This guide also assumes four Ceph object gateway servers named ``rgw1`` and ``rgw2``.
+This guide assumes at least two Ceph storage clusters are in geographically separate locations; however, the configuration can work on the same site.
+This guide also assumes two Ceph object gateway servers named ``rgw1`` and ``rgw2``.

+.. important:: Running a single Ceph storage cluster is NOT recommended unless you have
+               low latency WAN connections.

 A multi-site configuration requires a master zone group and a master zone.
 Additionally, each zone group requires a master zone.
 Zone groups